danielsaidi/website_danielsaidi/pages/work.md

   {% include kankoda/buttons/home.html %}

   <h1>Work</h1>

   <p>
-    I do freelance work, so don't hesitate to <a href="mailto:{{site.email}}">contact me</a> if you need help with app development, architecture, automation, testing etc. Below are some of the clients and employments that I've had over the years.
+    Here are some companies that I have had the pleasure of working with the last couple of years.
   </p>

+  {% include work-paragraph.html %}
 </article>

 {% include kankoda/grids/grid.html items=site.data.work type="icons" %}